jmcnamara/XlsxWriter/CONTRIBUTING.md

 ### Running tests

-As a minimum tests should be run using Python 2.7 and Python 3.5.
+As a minimum, tests should be run using Python 2.7 and Python 3.5.

     make test